Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/code-snippets/register-to-incoming-events.md

 # Register to receive incoming Call events

-In this Code Snippet you will see how to register for incoming Call events.
+In this code snippet you will see how to register for incoming Call events.

 ## Example